Women in Shinto: Tokugawa and Meiji era

 During the Tokugawa shogunate, all Shinto priests were consolidated under the control of the Yoshida family, which limited the power of priestesses.
 The Meiji era sought to regulate Shinto practices; as part of this, Shinto priestesses were largely pushed out of their positions in 1868.
-In this period, a nationalist movement (was not a nationalist movement, many rejected a lot of rules in this era which let to secret nationalist societies like the black dragon society) toward modernization called for the elimination of magical elements that had come to be most closely associated with women.
-This trend continued until the defeat of Imperial Japan.
+In this period, a movement toward modernization and rationalization called for the elimination of thousands of shrines and of magical elements, the latter of which had come to be most closely associated with women.

+Shōwa era to present day

+Such trends continued until the defeat of Imperial Japan.
 After the defeat of Imperial Japan, Shinto and the state were rendered legally distinct, with prohibitions on state involvement, and later, women were again permitted to become priests.

 Shinto taboos applicable to women

 Exclusion from sacred sites

 The Japanese government issued an edict (May 4, 1872, Grand Council of State Edict 98) stating, "Any remaining practices of female exclusion on shrine and temple lands shall be immediately abolished, and mountain climbing for the purpose of worship, etc., shall be permitted".
-However, women in Japan today do not have complete access to all such places.
+However, exclusionary practices remain in some places.
 For example, a sign at a World Heritage site associated with Shintoism, Mt.
 Omine in Nara, forbids women from climbing to the top, which has triggered a number of controversial protests.
-Some Shinto shrines also ask recent mothers not to pass through torii gates to enter for 72 days after childbirth.
+Some Shinto shrines also ask recent mothers not to pass through torii gates when entering for 72 days after childbirth.
 Also, women in Japan were forbidden from participation in Yamakasa, parades in which Shinto shrines are carried through a town, until 2001.

 Some historians suggest that the practice of excluding women may have originated from folk tales about women who were turned to stone or brought on natural disasters as they approached sacred sites on mountains, or owing to the choice of religious ascetics that rejected interactions with women, and commonly lived high in the mountains.
 Others suggest the prohibition is influenced by Buddhist doctrine against sexual relationships between monks and nuns.